 When you’re seeking memory care for a loved one, you’ll find an answer — and help — at White Oak Cottages.
 We are part of the THE GREEN HOUSE® Project, a national movement supported by the Robert Wood Johnson Foundation that seeks to de-institutionalize long term care.
-Our philosophy honors the individual as it transforms long-term care and realizes the importance of preserving the autonomy of all elders in our care.
+Our philosophy transforms long-term care by preserving the autonomy of all elders in our care.
 Our philosophy of care, unique staffing and physical design are unlike any other memory care facility in Massachusetts.

 Quality of care:

 Your loved one will be in safe hands at all times.
 Every staff member, including maintenance personnel, receives specialized dementia care training, including Alzheimer’s care.
 We maintain the highest standard of personalized care with ongoing and intensive education, support and feedback.
 All aides are certified nurse assistants, and a nurse is on-site 24/7.